 A liquidator may, with leave of the court, at any time within 12 months of the commencement of the liquidation, disclaim any property of a company being wound up which consists of unprofitable contracts or any property that is unsellable or not readily saleable.

 Examinership is a protection procedure under the Companies Act to facilitate the survival of Irish companies in financial difficulty.
-Where an Irish company is, or is likely to be, unable to pay its debts, an examiner may be appointed if the court is satisfied that there is a reasonable prospect of the survival of the company and all or part of its undertaking as a going concern.
+Where an Irish company is, or is likely to be, unable to pay its debts, an examiner may be appointed if the court is satisfied that (i) there is a reasonable prospect of the survival of the company and all or part of its undertaking as a going concern; and (ii) in cases involving a cross-border element, the proposed examiner has sufficient experience to perform the role.
 Petitions may be presented by the company, its directors, contingent creditors, prospective creditors or members holding at least one tenth of the voting share capital.
 Non-petition provisions in transaction documents are intended to prevent the presentation of such petitions in respect of an issuer.
 However, an argument could be made that such provisions should not be given effect to on the basis that they oust the jurisdiction of, or restrict the right of access to, the courts.
 This point has not been judicially considered to date.

-During the period of protection, the examiner formulates proposals for a compromise/scheme of arrangement to assist the survival of the company or the whole or any part of its undertaking as a going concern.
-A scheme of arrangement may be approved by the court when at least one class of creditor has accepted it and the court is satisfied that the proposals are fair and equitable to members or creditors who do not support the proposals and whose interests would be impaired by their implementation.
+During the period of protection, the examiner formulates proposals for a compromise/SOA to assist the survival of the company or the whole or any part of its undertaking as a going concern.
+An SOA may be approved by the court when at least one class of creditor, which would receive a payment in a liquidation of the company, has accepted it and the court is satisfied, amongst other things, that the proposals are fair and equitable to members or creditors who do not support the proposals and whose interests would be impaired by their implementation.

 Where an insolvent originator is a credit institution, Irish and EU rules on resolution and recovery of credit institutions and the Central Bank Acts 1942 to 2018 are also relevant.